23003324/OS-Linux-commands-Shell-script/README.md

 ## OUTPUT
 ```

-"/root The object exists, is it a file?"
+“/home/sec The object exists, is it a file?”
-"No,/root it is not a file!"
+“No,/home/sec it is not a file!”
+“But /home/sec/.bash_history is a file!”

 ```
 # using numeric test comparisons
 cat > iftest.sh